 Method 1: Using Hard Keys

-Step 3: Now just press Volume up button to continue.
+- Now just press the Volume up button to continue.

-This will directly land your Galaxy Y into download mode.
+- This will directly land you into download mode.

-That’s all!
-You’ve successfully booted your Galaxy Y into download mode using hard keys.
+- That’s all!
+You’ve successfully booted your phone into download mode using hard keys.

 Method 2: Using ADB commands

-ADB and Fastboot is a versatile command line tool that lets you communicate with your device when connected to computer (Windows, Mac or Linux) using a USB cable.
-Lets use this ADB and Fastboot method to boot your Galaxy Y into download mode.
+ADB and Fastboot is a versatile command-line tool that lets you communicate with your device when connected to a computer (Windows, Mac, or Linux) using a USB cable.
+Let’s use this ADB and Fastboot method to boot your Galaxy Y into download mode.

-Note: If such thing doesn’t happen, then re-install device drivers, enable USB debugging mode and try again.
-If the problem still persists, try changing USB cable or even the USB port.
+- If such a thing doesn’t happen, then re-install device drivers, enable USB debugging mode, and try again.
+If the problem persists, try changing USB cable or even the USB port.

 adb reboot download